 C-Qur is known injuries such as infections, bowel obstructions, internal bleeding rash, allergic reactions to name a few.
 There have been multiple scientific articles that support this (please see our list below).

 The Omega-3 injuries are associated with the fatty acid coating on the mesh.
-This coating is intended to be naturally absorbed by the body and thus preventing adhesions (a common complication in some other products). problems with this coating inside the packagaing led to the first atrium mesh recall.
+This coating is intended to be naturally absorbed by the body and thus prevent adhesions (a common complication in some other mesh products).
+But problems with this coating inside the packaging led to the first atrium mesh recall.

-Recently we've seen an alarming number of patients that require removal because of serious immune responses cause by the coating.
+Recently we've seen an alarming number of patients that require removal because of serious immune responses caused by the coating.
 Most commonly infections and severe pain at the surgical site are reported.

 Articles & References

 Contact us now if you're suffering.
-You may be entitled to substantial compensation and the consultation is always FREE.
+You may be entitled to substantial compensation.
+The consultation is always FREE.

-You're case information is never shared with any third-party individuals.
-All information is kept confidential and your submission alone does not create an attorney-client relationship.
+Your case information is never shared with any third-party individuals.
+All information provided is kept stictly confidential.